Information has been changing quickly on resources and requirements related to COVID-19.

 Please Note: Each business should review the options available and look at their own situation to determine which options may be best for your business.
 You may also want to consult your accountant for their guidance.
 Each option has different loan payment terms and interest rates.

-Economic Injury Disaster Loan (EIDL) - This loan includes an option for a possible advance of up to $10,000 to provide economic relief to businesses.
-The loan advance will not need to be repaid.
-Please Note - the funds must be spent on EIDL allowable costs for your business, and you must keep documentation as proof.
+Economic Injury Disaster Loan (EIDL) - Please Note - the funds must be spent on EIDL allowable costs for your business, and you must keep documentation as proof.
 There is a 30 year term for payment that can be paid off early with no penalty.
 Apply here.

 Payroll Protection Program (PPP) - The PPP is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 The program provides loan forgiveness for retaining employees by temporarily expanding the traditional SBA 7(a) loan program.
 You must apply through a SBA 7(a) approved lender.
 This loan must have any portion that is not forgiven - paid in full within 2 years.